-Privacy of personal information is an important principle to me, Dr. Stacy Thomas, Psychologist.
-I am committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the services I provide.
+Privacy of personal information is an important principle to us at the Design Your Life Centre.
+We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the services we provide.

-My policy is made under the Personal Information Protection and Electronic Documents Act.
+Our policy is made under the Personal Information Protection and Electronic Documents Act.
 It is also determined by and complies with The Ontario Personal Information Act.
-My policy to protect your privacy is more stringent than the legislation requires because of our Psychologists’ Ethical Code.
+Our policy to protect your privacy is more stringent than the legislation required because of our Psychologists’ Ethical Code.

-I strive to be open and transparent regarding how I handle personal information.
-This document describes my privacy policies.
+We strive to be open and transparent regarding how we handle personal information.
+This document describes our privacy policies.

 What is Personal Information?